TeamKnown/Crum/README.md

 ## Public Crum

-Users can drop a crum to the public and specify the number of times it can be collected.
+Users can drop a Crum to the public and specify the number of times it can be collected.

 A **public** Crum is available for **all** users to collect, but no one is allowed to collect the same Crum twice.
-After the last Crum is collected, it will disappear from the AR view
+After the last Crum is collected, it disappears from the AR view

 <p float="left">
-<em minWidth=’24%’>Exhibit 1: April taps anywhere within the AR view, selects a Crum, specifies the amount, incluides a message, and confirms the drop.
+<em minWidth=’24%’>Exhibit 1: April taps anywhere within the AR view, selects a Crum, specifies the amount, includes a message, and confirms the drop.
 Users can then comment on or collect the Crum.</em><br/>
 <em minWidth=‘24%’>Exhibit 2: Mark leaves a comment and collects the Crum, which is then shown in his user profile.</em><br/>
 <em minWidth=‘24%’>Exhibit 3: Peter comes across the same Crum.
 He also comments on and collects it.</em><br/>
 <em minWidth=‘24%’>Exhibit 4: Thomas picks up the last Crum, so it immediately disappears from the AR view.</em><br/>